More about: 10 Best Things To Do In Triana In Seville

 9. Relive history in Betis street

-It is the street that runs parallel to the river and its origin dates back to the eighteenth century when a great wall was built to contain the flooding of the Guadalquivir.
+It is the street that runs parallel to the river and its origin dates back to the eighteenth century when a great wall was built to contain the floods of the Guadalquivir.
 What today is a busy destination for beers and tapas, in the past was full of sailors, merchants and admirals.

 On this same street was the Universidad de Mareantes, a school that trained the crews that traveled between Seville and the Americas.
 Today there is no trace of it, but in its place is the Casa de las Columnas, an elegant building that today houses a community civic center.
-A ceramic plaque commemorates
+A ceramic plaque reminds

 10. Enter the Church of Santa Ana